QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. ~~Consider a quartic potential, which is a model for a double-well (a simplified model for a chemical reaction and for electron transfer)~~ (Project Claimed).

-1. Solve, numerically, the wavefunction for the proton in the malonaldehyde molecule, which is a model for tunelling effects in hydrogen bonding.
+1. ~~Solve, numerically, the wavefunction for the proton in the malonaldehyde molecule, which is a model for tunelling effects in hydrogen bonding.~~ (Project claimed)

 1. ~~Understand the kinetic isotope effect, which is mainly an effect of zero-point energies (but tunneling corrections can also be considered).~~ (Project Claimed)